angl-dev/vprgen/README.md

 ## Usage

-Users should inherit the `vprgen.ArchitectureDelegate` class and implement required methods.
-Call the `vprgen.gen_arch_xml` function and/or `vprgen.gen_rrg_xml` function on an instance of the inherited class to generate the architecture description XML and/or the routing resource graph XML.
+Users should inherit the `vprgen.{dict, abstract}based.ArchitectureDelegate`
+class and implement required methods/properties.
+The class provides `gen_arch_xml` and `gen_rrg_xml` which generates the architecture description XML and routing resource graph XML, respectively.

 ## Design Choices